HOUSING JUSTICE DOES NOT STOP AT THE RISING COST OF RENT.

 One out of every four Americans grapples with energy cost burdens, while in Louisville, 16% of homes bear an energy burden of 10% or higher.

-of low-income households in the US are energy cost burdened
+of Louisville households are water/wastewater cost burdened

 of homes in Louisville have a poor building envelope